gzanellato-ia/burrowing_parrot/README.md

 # burrowing_parrot
-Codes for model training and nest counting of burrowing parrots in ecological images
+Codes for model training and nest-entrance counts on photographs from a Burrowing Parrot colony